Power your automotive ecosystem with a connected consumer digital strategy

-It’s redundant to point out that modern car buying has changed.
+The modern car buying process has changed.
 Everyone knows that today’s consumers do most of their vehicle research online.
 Of the 24 actions that the average in-market auto shopper takes on their way to a purchase, 19 of them are digital.1 The average new car buyer now visits fewer dealerships before buying — only 2.3 dealership visits before making a purchase compared to an average of 2.7 dealership visits in 2017.2

 A successful digital retail program is not just about improving or expanding a dealer’s website.
 It’s about identifying the car shopper’s journey and creating a seamless experience online, offline and everywhere in between.
 Setting up a truly integrated shopping experience will take some thought and time, but it will be worth it in the end.
 Not only will your dealers have satisfied return customers, but great benefits befall dealers who can sell their inventory more effectively and efficiently.

 Here are a few things to consider as you set up, or improve upon, your dealers’ integrated digital program.

 So many choices

 With digital solutions popping up from every direction and all of them touting opportunities to increase sales revenue, it is no wonder that OEMs and dealers are unsure about which solution will work best in partnership with their own familiar processes.